Suraj Venjaramoodu

 Throughout the 2000s and towards mid-2010s, he played comedic roles in numerous films and won the Kerala State Film Award for Best Comedian three times (2009, 2010, 2013).
 In his later career, he found success in playing character and leading roles.
 In 2013, Suraj won the National Film Award for Best Actor for his lead role in Perariyathavar.
 In 2019, he won Kerala State Film Award for Best Actor for Android Kunjappan Version 5.25 and Vikruthi.

 Early life

 Suraj is the youngest of the three children of Venjaramood K. Vasudevan Nair, a retired soldier from the Indian Army and Vilasini, a housewife.
 He was called "Kuttappan" by his parents and relatives.
-His elder V. Saji, was also an officer in Indian Army.
-His other sister Sunitha V. V. is married and settled in Thiruvananthapuram.
-Suraj also wanted to serve the Army after completing his Secondary School Leaving Certificate, but had to give up as he broke his arm in a bicycle accident.
+His elder brother V. Saji, was also an officer in Indian Army.
+His sister Sunitha V. V. is married and settled in Thiruvananthapuram.
+Suraj also wanted to serve in the Army after completing his Secondary School Leaving Certificate, but had to give up as he broke his arm in a bicycle accident.
 He received his primary education from K.V.M.L.P.S, Venjaramoodu.
 He completed his Mechanical diploma course from Government ITI, Attingal and turned to mimicry soon after.
-His breakthrough with Jagapoka, a comedy program which was broadcast on Kairali TV.
+His breakthrough came with Jagapoka, a comedy program which was broadcast on Kairali TV.